 - Mini TV antenna made with a paper clip

-Don’t buy a new antenna for your TV why not make one yourself.
+Don’t buy a new antenna for your TV why not make one yourself?
 These are cool projects and very easy to follow.
 They will all work for digital TV signals.

 Table of Contents